CreativeOutbreak/ni-drupal-vagrant/README.md

 ```

 ##### VirtualBox shared file
+IMPORTANT NOTE: If you have an encrypted home directory, make sure you don't put the files there, otherwise you'll end up in a world of pain when you try to setup NFS!!!
+IMPORTANT NOTE: NFS does not work on Windows machine!
+If you're planning on using Windows you'll have to deal with it running slow...
+You should probably be used to that by now though ;)
 VirtualBox shared directories are slow.
 We can fix the problem by using NFS synced folders.
 Unfortunately NFS doesn’t work on Windows.
 To install NFS run:
 ```